justinwilaby/sax-wasm/README.md

 retrieve the value from raw bytes and convert it to a `string`, `number` or `Position` on the JavaScript thread.
 This conversion time becomes noticeable on very large documents with many elements and attributes. **NOTE:** After the initial read, the value is cached and accessing it becomes faster.
+1. Use **byte offsets** for direct data access - When you need to extract specific portions of the original data, use the `byteOffsets` property instead of character positions.
+This avoids the overhead of character encoding conversions and provides direct byte-level access to the source data.

 ## SAXParser.js
 ## Constructor